TimCannady/FavoriteThings_v2/README.md

 In regards to creating a new *Item*, Ajax uploads were tricky.
 HTML *formData* bundles the form's data in a way that Rails knows how to handle.
 Paperclip helps with instantiating a new *Item* with the correct attributes.
 Paperclip, sends the image to Amazon S3, and it also provivdes a *.url* method to retrieve the URL for the newly-hosted image and store it in the *photo_url* attribute of the new *Item*.
 Issues regarding how different regions give different URLS and how they have to match..

 Popup modal for new_item_form.

+Tried to create an *Uploadable* Ruby mixin for Item.rb, User.rb and Category.rb, but it didn't play well with Paperclip.
 <!--

 TO-DO: